MicrosoftDocs/CordovaDocs/cordovadocs/2017/take-further/add-platform-specific-content.md

 ---
 title: "Add platform-specific content to your Cordova project"
-description: "Adding platform specific content (such as images, icons) to an Apache Cordova app."
+description: " Adding platform specific content (such as images, icons) to an Apache Cordova app."
 services: "na"
 author: "jmatthiesen"
 ms.prod: "visual-studio-dev15"